Skip to main content

 Define alternative package directory using environment variable

-Package parent directory names should ALWAYS be lower-cased (e.g. geekbench5 vs. Geekbench5).
+It is recommended that package directory names ALWAYS be lower-cased (e.g. geekbench5 vs. Geekbench5).

 e.g.